petermsouzajr/qa-shadow-report/README.md

 This approach not only categorizes your tests effectively but also adds clarity to the specific objectives they aim to achieve, thereby enhancing the insightfulness of your test reporting.

-### Column: Testrail Id
+### Column: Manual Case

-The TestRail ID column is designed to extract data from the test report output and align it with the associated TestRail ID in the TestRail ID column.
-Within the it block string in your [framework] tests, include the TestRail ID in square brackets at the end of the string.
-This notation specifies the TestRail ID linked to each particular test.
-For instance, `[C2452]` and `[C24534]` are examples of TestRail IDs used in this context:
+The Manual Case column is designed to display the Manual Case ID associated to the automated test.
+Within the it block string in your [framework] tests, include the Manual Case in square brackets at the end of the string.
+This notation specifies the Manual Case linked to each particular test.
+For instance, [C2452] and [C24534] are examples of manual cases used in this context.
+You can format identifiers using a prefix of letters (or symbols like # or -), followed by one or more numbers, as in [DEV-345], [TC-34535], and [#356363].
+Make sure the identifier is enclosed within square brackets.

 ```
 describe('[Windsor] Unit test our math functions', () => {